James Egozi: 2024

 Egozi kicked off his 2024 season in the 2024 Formula Winter Series for Campos Racing.
 He finished ninth in the standings after winning one race and only contesting the first and third rounds.
 Egozi then moved on to his main season, in the 2024 F4 Spanish Championship.
 He would go on to have an unremarkable season under the wing of the Red Bull Junior Team, finishing on the podium three times and failing to secure a victory over the 21 races.
 In spite of this form, Egozi's consistency allowed him to secure 6th place in the championship with 143 points.

+Formula Regional (2025–)

-Eurocup-3
+2025: Eurocup-3 debut

+Egozi driving for Palou Motorsport at the Red Bull Ring in Eurocup-3 in 2025.

 In early 2025, Egozi was confirmed to be competing in the 2025 Eurocup-3 season, joining Palou Motorsport.
 He would also join the team for the Spanish Winter Championship, and he secured a second-placed finish in the opening race at the Circuito de Jerez.
 He then won the second race in Portimao.
 Egozi scored a further podium in the first race in Aragón.

-Formula Regional

-Egozi joined RPM for the penultimate round of the 2025 Formula Regional European Championship in Hockenheim.
+In October, Egozi joined RPM for the penultimate round of the 2025 Formula Regional European Championship in Hockenheim.

+2026

+Egozi remained with Palou Motorsport for the 2026 Eurocup-3 season.